 - The Pharmaceutical industry in India is the 3rd largest in the world in terms of volume and14th largest in terms of value.
-It contributes 3.5% of the total drugs and medicines exported globally.
-1
+The Pharma sector currently contributes to around 1.72% of the country’s GDP.
+24

 - An overall increase of 7.95% in budget allocation for Health Schemes in 2021-22 as compared to allocation in 2020-21.21